 Academic calendar and important dates

-These calendars include important dates for each semester, including registration dates, refund dates, withdrawal dates, finals, midterm grading, final grading, etc.
+These calendars include important dates for each semester, including registration dates, refund dates, withdrawal dates, finals, midterm grading and final grading.

 Your time at Western Michigan University may include stress, complicated decisions or challenging situations.
 Counselors help students identify challenges and make changes to manage the emotional and social difficulties that might complicate college life.
 Counseling Services offer short-term individual, couples and group counseling for a diverse student population.
 The counseling process can help students learn skills to cope with problems and develop new ways of thinking, which may lead to a healthier and more fulfilling lifestyle.

-Provides tutoring and small group literacy instruction to individuals of all ages who may be experiencing reading and/or writing difficulties.
+Provides tutoring and small group literacy instruction to individuals of all ages who may be experiencing difficulties with reading and writing.

 Dorothy J. McGinnis Reading Center and Clinic